stellar/go/services/regulated-assets-approval-server/README.md

 #### Migration files

-This project builds the migrations into a binary and embeds it into the built project.
+This project builds the migrations into the binary and embeds it into the built project.
 If there are any changes to the db schema, generate a new version of `internal/db/dbmigrate/dbmigrate_generated.go` using the `gogenerate.sh` script located at the root of the repo.